Administrative law judge: History

-ALJs were referred to as "hearing examiners" in the original text of the Administrative Procedure Act of 1946 (APA).
-At the time, there was widespread dissatisfaction among Americans who had dealt directly with the federal government with the lack of uniformity in procedure among federal agencies in terms of how they appointed "hearing officers" (and many other kinds of officials with similar titles), and the procedures by which such officials heard and decided claims within each agency's jurisdiction.
+The officials now known as ALJs were referred to as "hearing examiners" in the original text of the Administrative Procedure Act of 1946 (APA).
+At the time, there was widespread dissatisfaction among Americans who had dealt directly with the federal government with the lack of uniformity in procedure among federal agencies in terms of how they appointed "hearing officers" (and many other officials with similar titles), and the procedures by which such officials heard and decided claims within each agency's jurisdiction.
 The point of the APA's adjudicative provisions was to bring about procedural uniformity and to impose "a rather prescriptive (albeit not inflexible) set of formal hearing procedures".

 The number of hearing examiners grew "from 196 in June 1947 to 278 in June 1954, 494 in July 1962, and 792 in February 1974".

-The phrase "hearing examiner" has a bureaucratic connotation which failed to fully convey the adjudicative nature of the hearing examiners' role.
-In 1972, the Civil Service Commission endorsed the phrase "administrative law judge" by promulgating a regulation to that effect, and in 1978, Congress belatedly amended the APA to replace "hearing examiner" with "administrative law judge".
+The phrase "hearing examiner" had a bureaucratic connotation which some people felt did not convey the adjudicative nature of the hearing examiners' role or give the officer enough clout.
+In 1972, the Civil Service Commission invented the phrase "administrative law judge" by creating an administrative regulation that redefined the title of hearing examiners, and executive agencies started using the title without congressional approval or a statutory prescription.
+However, in 1978, Congress formally amended the APA to replace "hearing examiner" with "administrative law judge", which legitimized the title, despite the fact that the specific phrase "administrative law" was not (and is still not) defined or codified by any federal statute in the United States.

 The number of ALJs continued to rise to 1,183 in October 1982, but then their growth slowed significantly, reaching only 1,333 in March 1996.
 Nearly all this growth occurred in the Social Security Administration.